 For more information on the CCC mark, please see the below “Standards for Trade” section.

 According to the Food Labeling Standards of China (GB7718-2011), imported foods shall have clear markings that indicate the country of origin, in addition to the name and address of the general distributor registered in the country.
 Please note that labeling standards are currently under review to reflect requirements under the 2015 Food Safety Law and are expected to be issued soon.

-Pursuant to the 2015 Food Safety Law, pre-packaged food must be labeled and must include the following information:
+Pursuant to China’s 2015 Food Safety Law, pre-packaged food must be labeled and must include the following information:

 |Date of issuance||Effective Date||Standard Number||Standard-in Chinese||Standard-in English|

 |4/20/2011||4/20/2012||GB7718-2011||预包装食品标签通则||Standard for the Labelling of Prepackaged Foods|

 |10/12/2011||1/1/2013||GB28050-2011||预包装食品营养标签通则||Standard for the Labelling of Prepackaged Foods|

 |11/29/2013||6/1/2015||GB29924-2013||食品添加剂标识通则||General Standard for the Labeling of Food Additives|

 |12/26/2013||5/1/2015||GB13432-2013||预包装特殊膳食用食品标签||The Labeling of Pre-packaged Foods for Special Dietary Uses|

 In addition, in December 2016, the China Food and Drug Administration began requiring infant formula powder producers to review their infant formula labels and ensure that labels are in compliance with the relevant laws, regulations, rules, and standards.
 More specific information is provided in the Infant Formula section of the FAS FAIRS Country Report.